NIHR Biomedical Research Centre: Oxford

 Most children with a severely broken wrist can be treated without surgery, according to a major UK trial led by researchers at the University of Oxford.

-child's arm in a plaster cast
+child with arm in plaster cast

-Photo by shraga kopstein on Unsplash
+Photo by Shraga Kopstein on Unsplash

 The findings of the CRAFFT trial, which was funded by the National Institute for Health and Care Research (NIHR) and supported by the NIHR Biomedical Research Centre: Oxford, suggest that a non-surgical, cast-first approach delivers similar long-term recovery while reducing the risks associated with surgery and costs.